AlexisBliesener/Bewitched/.github/ISSUE_TEMPLATE/feature-card.md

 _A brief, high-level description of the feature request.
 One to three sentences summarizing what this feature is and why it matters._

-## 🎯 Objectives

-_What is the goal of this feature?
-What problem does it solve, or what new capability does it provide?_

 ## 📚 Related Documentation & References

 -
--

-## ✅ Acceptance Criteria

-_What conditions must be met for this feature to be considered complete?_

-- [ ]

 ## 🧵 Additional Notes